Musetoba Collections Database

 Through the process the 5 partner museums became willing guinea pigs to help work out the kinks and to supply feedback to produce software that was user friendly, applicable to all museums in Manitoba and was affordable.

-The original group of 5, Dalnavert Museum, Manitoba Crafts Museum & Library, Manitoba Sports Hall of Fame & Museum, Ogniwo, and Transcona, have all migrated their data and are now using the program.
+The original group of 5, Dalnavert Museum, Manitoba Crafts Museum & Library, Manitoba Sports Hall of Fame & Museum, Ogniwo Polish Museum, and Transcona Museum, have all migrated their data and are now using the program.
 Online information sessions are being held for those who are interested and it’s hoped that another 5 museums can be brought in to use the software later this fall when the final costs are determined.